CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas

 \subsection{\methodname{} Pipeline}

 \methodname{} builds on a pretrained latent-based diffusion transformer (DiT)~\citep{Peebles2023DiT}, as illustrated in \figlabel\ref{fig:pipeline}.
 Our framework first encodes the input layered canvas into conditional latent tokens, which are then concatenated with noisy latent tokens to achieve personalization.
-To improve scalability to multiple subjects, we introduce a \textbf{transparent latent pruning} strategy, which discards the tokens corresponding to transparent (zero alpha value) regions and retains only those from valid spatial locations across all layers.
-To enable the locking functionality, we assign distinct positional embeddings to the latents from each layer, encoding both their specific location and locked status.
+To improve scalability to multiple subjects, we introduce the \textbf{transparent latent pruning} strategy, which discards the tokens corresponding to transparent (zero alpha value) regions and retains only those from valid spatial locations across all layers.
 The full pipeline is described below.

-\textbf{Layer Latent Extraction.} For each input layer $l_i \in L$, we first encode the RGB content using the pretrained VAE encoder to obtain layer latents $z_i = \mathcal{E}(l_i^{\text{RGB}}) \in \mathbb{R}^{H' \times W' \times D}$ where $\mathcal{E}$ is the VAE encoder, $H'$ and $W'$ are the spatial dimensions in latent space, and $D$ is the feature dimension.
+\inlinesection{Layer Latent Extraction} For each input layer $l_i \in L$, we first encode the RGB content using the pretrained VAE encoder to obtain layer latents $z_i = \mathcal{E}(l_i^{\text{RGB}}) \in \mathbb{R}^{H' \times W' \times D}$ where $\mathcal{E}$ is the VAE encoder, $H'$ and $W'$ are the spatial dimensions in latent space, and $D$ is the feature dimension.

-\textbf{Positional Embedding with Locking.} To enable the locking mechanism, we introduce a simple yet effective positional embedding scheme: each layer latent $z_i$ is augmented with a 3D positional embedding that encodes both its spatial location and locking status following \citep{fluxkontext}:
+\inlinesection{Layerwise Positional Embeddings} We adopt a simple yet effective positional embedding scheme to encode both the spatial location and the layer identity of each latent token, following \citep{fluxkontext}.
+For every layer latent $z_i$, we construct a 3D positional embedding

-where $(x,y)$ are the spatial coordinates in the latent space and $b_i \in \{0,1\}$ is a binary locking flag.
-For the locked layers ($b_i=1$), we fix the layer index (\ie, the first positional dimension) to $0$.
-As a result, all locked subjects share the same layer as the noisy latent tokens, which also use the positional embeddings $[0, x, y]$.
-The motivation is that the pretrained diffusion models exhibit strong spatial and visual consistency when conditioned on nearly clean latent tokens~\citep{ho2020denoising}.
-Leveraging this property, we reuse the same positional embeddings for locked subjects, which empirically yields highly faithful preservation across denoising steps.
-In contrast, for the unlocked layers ($b_i=0$), each of them is assigned a unique index $j$ in the first dimension to separate each unlocked subject in a distinct layer, where $j \in \{1,2,\ldots,|\{\,i \mid b_i = 0 \,\}|\}$.
-This separation is used to avoid mixed appearance when two subjects overlap in the canvas.
+where $(x,y)$ are the spatial coordinates in the latent grid and $j_i \in \{0,1,\ldots,L\}$ is a discrete layer index.
+We reserve $j_i = 0$ for the noisy latent tokens of the base diffusion model and assign $j_i \ge 1$ to the user-specified canvas layers.
+This design allows the model to leverage the pretrained spatial behavior of the base model while still distinguishing different canvas layers.
+In practice, separating layers along the first positional dimension effectively prevents appearance mixing when multiple subjects overlap on the canvas, while preserving strong spatial and visual consistency.